-- Turn the ignition key to the "ON" position. - Move the front passenger seat to the rearward position. - Put the child restraint system on the front passenger seat without putting your weight on the front passenger seat. - Insert the seat belt tab into the seat belt buckle. - 5.
+- 1. Turn the ignition key to the "ON" posi- - 2.
+Move the front passenger seat to the rearward position. - 3.
+If you must install the child restraint system on the front passenger seat, put the child restraint system putting your weight on the front passenger - 4.
+Insert the seat belt tab into the seat belt buckle. - 5.
 Fully extend the shoulder belt to put it in the lock mode.
 When the belt is then retracted even slightly, it cannot be extended.
-To hold the seat securely, make sure the belt is in the lock mode before letting the belt retract.
+To hold the seat securely. make sure the belt is in the lock mode before letting the belt retract.

-While pressing the convertible seat firmly against the seat cushion and seatback, let the shoulder belt retract as far as it will go to hold the convertible seat securely.
+6. While pressing the convertible seat firmly against the seat cushion and seatback, let the shoulder belt retract as far as it will go to hold the convertible seat securely.